TheUnlocked/exclaim/README.md

 # Exclaim!
 Language

 Exclaim! is a domain-specific langauge for the purpose of rapid and easy development of text bots that demand a common but constrained set of behaviors for chat services such as Discord.
-This repository includes a compiler for Exclaim! as well as a Discord runtime.
+This repository includes a compiler for Exclaim! as well as a runtime library targeting Discord.

+**A note on terminology**

+The term "runtime" is used within this project to refer to what is really a runtime library.
+The actual "runtime," NodeJS in most cases, will be referred to by name or as being a "JavaScript runtime".

 ## Why Exclaim!?